LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/09_the_animatedsprite_class/index.md

 ## Creating Animations With The TextureAtlas Class

 The `TextureAtlas` class we created in [Chapter 07](../07_optimizing_texture_rendering/index.md#the-textureatlas-class) can do more than just manage texture regions and create sprites; it can also store and manage animation data to create animated sprites with.
 The *atlas.png* image we are currently using contains the frames of animation for both a slime and a bat, as well as sprites for other things.
-Let's first update our *atlas-definition.xml* file to include all regions in the atlas, as well as add new `<Animation>` elements to define the animations.
+We will first update our *atlas-definition.xml* file to include all regions in the atlas, as well as add new `<Animation>` elements to define the animations.
 Open the *atlas-definition.xml* file and replace the contents with the following:

 [!code-xml[](./snippets/atlas_definition.xml)]